olliezdai13/visual-systems-project/README.md

 4. Select an image to process from the dialog that opens.
 You may have to navigate inside subfolders to find the images.

 ### For Contributors
+All code and scripts go in the `matlab/` folder.
+Non-dataset images and other resources go in the `assets/` folder.
+All dataset images go in the `dataset/` folder, which will be **automatically generated** the first time you run the program.
+This folder is intentionally not saved to Github.

 | file | instructions |
 |--|--|